mmbman/Katagiri/jewel-mirror-awareness.md

 This is true of everyone, don’t you think?

 I can say that I will help all sentient beings, but I cannot really trust myself to do that.
 I always like myself best.
 Particularly in a dangerous situation.
 Even in a case where my wife and children are in the middle of the ocean, can I trust myself to help my wife first?

 I cannot say so.
 Because I know myself how egoistic I am.

 That’s why we must be sympathetic.
 That’s why the Buddha said, if everyone likes himself best in this whole world, then don’t hurt others.

 That’s a very good saying.
-You like yourself, 1 like myself, so why do I have to hurt you?
+You like yourself, I like myself, so why do I have to hurt you?
 Why do we have all this killing in this world?

 So put up something which should be on a high place and put something which should be on a low place down where it ought to be.
 That’s very natural.

 So when I look at myself, sometimes I feel good and sometimes I don’t feel good, because everything in life is up and down.
 But there is no way to escape this up and down.
-So basically I must Just accept, just stand up and proceed.
+So basically I must just accept, just stand up and proceed.
 With stability.
 By myself.

 Then I can experience up and down, and take care of it.
 If I don’t proceed by myself, stably, how can I survive an up and down life?
 And so you should read this passage in the Tenzo Kyokan, and consider it again and again.